 Writing a memoir can not only be a valuable experience for you, but the impact it may have on other people is astounding too.

 You have a life worth something.
 You have experiences that led you to a very specific place in life, and you know what?

-Others have undoubtedly been in your shoes before and will benefit from your journey.
+Others have undoubtedly been in your shoes before and will benefit from you writing a book.

 Essentially, you can teach others how to get through what you did or even how to learn from their own journeys just as you have yours.